TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 The user acknowledges that the Altme wallet services are services for personal use only and that any use of said service is carried out under user's full and entire responsibility.

 ### Operation of the ervice

 After having created and verified user's identity, the user can access partner sites more easily and quickly with the same access method.

-The user acknowledges and accepts that user's Digital Identity may be used by the sites and partner sites and, for this purpose, he undertakes to ensure that the attributes of user's Identity remain accurate and up to date.
+The user acknowledges and accepts that user's digital identity may be used by the sites and partner sites and, for this purpose, he undertakes to ensure that the attributes of user's Identity remain accurate and up to date.

 ## Intellectual property rights

 The services are protected by intellectual property rights and / or other rights that Web3 Digital Wallet owns or of which it is authorized to use.

 Web3 Digital Wallet is and will remain the owner of its distinctive signs, namely brands, corporate and other names, trade names, brands and domain names.
 The reproduction, imitation or affixing, in whole or in part, of the trademarks and designs belonging to Web3 Digital Wallet is strictly prohibited without its prior written consent.

 Except in the cases of force majeure referred to herein, Web3 Digital Wallet undertakes, within the framework of an obligation of means, to ensure the availability and accessibility to the services, 24/24 hours and 7/7 days.
 Nevertheless, the operations of tests, control and / or maintenance as well as the interventions necessary in the event of breakdown, can be carried out by Web3 Digital Wallet at any time.
 Web3 Digital Wallet strives to prevent, as far as possible, the occurrence of such an operation.
 Web3 Digital Wallet cannot be held responsible for any resulting consequences for any user.

 The user acknowledges that Web3 Digital Wallet can in no way be held responsible for the functional characteristics and technical performance of the internet.
 Likewise, all users remain responsible for their actions on the internet regarding the use of their data on open networks.

 The user undertakes not to hinder the proper functioning of application, in particular by transmitting any element likely to contain a virus or likely to otherwise damage or affect the service and, more broadly, the information system of Web3 Digital Wallet and / or its co-contractors.

 In the case of the use of the application through smartphones or tablets, the user undertakes not to modify the operating system of the terminal in a way that could affect its security.

 The costs and expenses of equipment necessary for the use of the service, are and remain the responsibility of the user.